Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ## October 22, 2021

+### iOS AEPAnalytics 3.0.3

+* Add support for `MobileCore.resetIdentities()` API.
+When this API is called, the Analytics identifiers and the Analytics hits queue are cleared.
+* Removed retrieval and generation of `Analytics tracking identifier (AID)`.
+Existing AID values stored on the device will continue to be loaded and used, however new visitors will not be assigned an AID value.

+## October 22, 2021

 ### iOS AEPTarget 3.1.1

 * Fixed an issue where the Target session ID was not being persisted in the local storage if the app was closed before session expiry.